A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Statistical Theory of DS-WGAN

-We discuss the statistical aspect of DS-WGAN in this section and the computational aspect of DS-WGAN in the next Section.
-In this section, we prove that the DS-WGAN framework can effectively learn distributions of a wide class of doubly stochastic Poisson distributions with jointly distributed random intensities, if the neural network architectures are appropriately chosen.
-Recall that the true distribution $\mu$ to learn is the distribution of the vector of interval counts $\mathbf{X} = (X_1,X_2,\ldots,X_p)$, in which each $X_i$ is a doubly stochastic Poisson distributed random variable with a random rate $\Lambda_i$.
-The dependence structure within $(X_1,X_2,\ldots,X_p)$ is determined by the dependence structure within the unobserved vector of random rates $\mathbf{\Lambda}=(\Lambda_1, \Lambda_2,\ldots,\Lambda_p)$.
-We do not assume any parametric structure on the joint distribution of $\mathbf{\Lambda}=(\Lambda_1, \Lambda_2,\ldots,\Lambda_p)$, but to support the theory analysis, we need some regularity conditions.
-One assumption is that $\mathbf{\Lambda}=(\Lambda_1, \Lambda_2,\ldots,\Lambda_p)$ has a smooth joint density $f_\mathbf{\Lambda}$.
-We summarize the assumption on the joint density $f_\mathbf{\Lambda}$ as follows. \begin{assumption} The vector of random intensities $\mathbf{\Lambda}=(\Lambda_1, \Lambda_2,\ldots,\Lambda_p)$ has a joint probability density function $f_\mathbf{\Lambda}$.
-The joint density function $f_\mathbf{\Lambda}$ adopts the following regularity conditions. \begin{itemize} \item[a.)]
-The support of $f_\mathbf{\Lambda}$ is compact and convex. \item[b.)]
-The joint density $f_\mathbf{\Lambda}$ is bounded away from 0 on its support.
-That is, the infimum of $f_\mathbf{\Lambda}$ over its support is positive. \item[c.)]
-The joint density $f_\mathbf{\Lambda}$ is differentiable and has uniformly bounded first order partial derivatives across its support. \end{itemize} \end{assumption} The convexity assumption of the support facilitates the successful finding of a transformation from the random seed to the desired distribution.
-The bounded-away-from-zero assumption is standard in the theory literature for Wasserstein distance and optimal transport.
-The smoothness of the density function facilitates the analysis of the convergence rate for the generator, which has been standard in the non-parametric statistics literature.
-We next present the main result. \begin{theorem} Suppose that $n$ copies of iid data are available and that the underlying joint density function $f_\mathbf{\Lambda}$ satisfies Assumption \ref{assum:density}.
-Under appropriate specifications of the neural network architecture, let ${g}^*_n$ be the generator that solves the DS-WGAN optimization problem as in (\ref{eq:WGAN_opt}).
-We have
+\begin{assumption} The joint density function $\pi_\mathbf{\Lambda}$ satisfies the following regularity conditions. \begin{itemize} \item[a.)]
+The support of $\pi_\mathbf{\Lambda}$ is compact, convex.
+Specifically, there exists a constant $C_\mathbf{\Lambda}>0$ such that the support of $\pi_\mathbf{\Lambda}$ is a subset of $[0,C_\mathbf{\Lambda}]^p$. \item[b.)]
+The density of $\pi_\mathbf{\Lambda}$ is bounded away from 0 on its support.
+That is, the infimum of $\pi_\mathbf{\Lambda}$ over its support is positive. \item[c.)]
+The density of $\pi_\mathbf{\Lambda}$ is differentiable and has uniformly bounded first order partial derivatives across its support. \end{itemize} \end{assumption} The convexity and compactness assumption of the support facilitates the successful finding of a transformation from the random seed to the desired distribution.
+The bounded-away-from-zero assumption is standard in the theory literature for Wasserstein distance and optimal transport. \footnotemark[1] The smoothness of the density function across the support facilitates the analysis of the convergence rate for the generator, and has been standard in the non-parametric statistics literature.

+Next, we specify the neural network architecture of the discriminator and the generator.
+Recall that the generator network architecture is given by equation (\ref{eq:generator_NN_definition}), where $\sigma$ is the ReLU activation function.
+We represent a class of such generators as

+among which the generator function with optimal neural network parameters, $g^*$, is selected via the training process.
+To theoretically provide convergence guarantee, in this section we specify the discriminator network architecture as